 The key to understanding PPROM is that a premature baby with an infection is much more worrisome than a premature baby without an infection.
-Ideally, the baby should be delivered the hour before the womb and baby get infected.
 This is difficult to predict, so close monitoring is critical, and signs of infection or changes in the baby’s tests (even subtle ones) should be relied on.

-If your baby was born prematurely and has a condition such as hypoxic-ischemic encephalopathy (HIE), cerebral palsy, a seizure disorder, or periventricular leukomalacia (PVL), contact the award-winning birth injury attorneys at Reiter & Walsh ABC Law Centers.
+If your baby was born prematurely and has a condition such as hypoxic-ischemic encephalopathy (HIE), cerebral palsy, a seizure disorder, or periventricular leukomalacia (PVL), contact the award-winning birth injury attorneys at ABC Law Centers (Reiter & Walsh, P.C.).
 We have helped children throughout the country obtain compensation for lifelong treatment, therapy, and a secure future.
-Our firm has numerous multi-million dollar verdicts and settlements that attest to our success, and no fees are ever paid to our firm until we win your case.
+Our firm has numerous multi-million dollar verdicts and settlements that attest to our success, and no fees are ever paid to our firm unless we win your case.

 Free Case Review | Available 24/7 | No Fee Unless We Win